Credit units: 3

 College: Arts and Science

 This course provides an overview of the field of first language acquisition.
 It examines issues of language development from the child's birth to high school graduation.
-The course materials address a variety of topics in applied linguistics, such as linguistic development in infancy, acquisition of linguistic ability in phonology, morphology, syntax, semantics, and speaking skills.
-Furthermore, it examines underlying factors that may lead to atypical language development and evaluates language-therapeutic approaches in addressing those factors.
+Topics covered in this course include linguistic development in infancy, acquisition of linguistic ability in phonology, morphology, syntax, semantics, and speaking skills.
+Furthermore, it examines underlying factors that may lead to atypical language development.
 It also includes a practical component applying and evaluating research methodology in child language research.

 Permission of the Department.